Your cart is currently empty!

 What is sin?
 What is evil?
 Do those things even exist?
 How can a good God have created a world where sin and evil exist?
 Who is Satan?
 What does he do?
 Hamartiology, or the doctrine of sin and evil, answers all of these questions and more.
 Listen in today to our next installment of Building Your Foundations: Core Doctrines for the Christian Life.

-S2E8 – Hamartiology: What is evil and sin according to the Bible?
-A More Beautiful Life Collective Podcast
+S2E15 – What You Need to Know about the Christian Creeds – A More Beautiful Life Collective Podcast

 Hey everyone, and welcome to Season 2 Episode 8!
 I’m your host Cayce Fletcher, and today, we will continue our series on Systematic Theology.
 As you have been listening to these episodes, I hope they inspired you to create your personal statement of faith.
 Knowing what you believe is so important.
 For most of us, we just need a little nudge to begin to think deeply about all of these key core doctrines.

 If you would like to dive deeper into any of the doctrines we’ve talked about in this podcast, you can get our “Building Your Foundations” Workbook.
 This 11-week study guide will walk you through each of these core doctrines and encourage you to determine what you believe.
-You can also get our “We Believe: Creating Your Personal Statement of Faith” How-To Guide as part of our method of Christian living bundle
+You can also get our “We Believe: Creating Your Personal Statement of Faith” How-To Guide as part of our method of Christian living bundle.

 Visit A More Beautiful Life Collective Shop for bible studies, planners, and other resources.